-- 1.1.1 Oxford Archaeology North (OAN) (formerly Lancaster University Archaeological Unit) was invited by Cath Neve of The Environment Partnership to submit a project design, and subsequently to carry out a desk-based assessment for an area of the Cuerden Regional Investment Site (RIS), in Central Lancashire (SD 555 246).
+- 1.1.1 Oxford Archaeology North (OA North) (formerly Lancaster University Archaeological Unit) was invited by Cath Neve of The Environment Partnership to submit a project design, and subsequently to carry out a desk-based assessment and walkover survey for an area of the Cuerden Regional Investment Site (RIS), in Central Lancashire (SD 555 246).
 The archaeological work was undertaken in accordance with the requirements of the Lancashire County Council Planning Department and Planning Policy Guidance Note 16; the project design was prepared in accordance with a verbal brief by the Lancashire County Archaeology Service (LCAS).
 The study was required to assess the archaeological and historical importance of a greenfield site around the western M65 extension (Figs 1 and 2).
-Because of initial access restrictions in some parts of the study area, it was decided to undertake a walk-over survey of the area separately from the desk-based study; the present report is therefore an interim statement in advance of the walk-over survey. - 1.1.2 The desk-based study consisted of a search of both published and unpublished records held by the Lancashire Sites and Monuments Record (SMR) in Preston, the Lancashire County Record Office, also in Preston (LCRO), the library and archives at OAN's offices in Lancaster, and the Lancaster University Library. - 1.1.3 This report is an interim statement which sets out the results of the work in the form of a short document; it outlines the findings, followed by a statement of the archaeological potential of the area and an interim assessment of the impact of the proposed development.
+Due to initial access restrictions in some parts of the study area, the desk-based assessment (conducted in January 2001) formed an interim report.
+In August 2003 a walkover survey was conducted for fields owned by the client (Fig 2) within the assessment area.
+This current report contains the results of both the desk-based assessment and the walkover survey, although the walkover survey only covers part of the whole assessment area. - 1.1.2 The desk-based study consisted of a search of both published and unpublished records held by the Lancashire Sites and Monuments Record (SMR) in Preston, the Lancashire County Record Office, also in Preston (LCRO), the library and archives at OA North's offices in Lancaster, and the Lancaster University Library. - 1.1.3 The walkover survey involved a systematic examination of the ground surface within the defined assessment area.
+The survey recorded the character and extent of the earthworks and features found within the area. - 1.1.4 This document sets out the results of the desk-based assessment and walkover survey in the form of a report which outlines the findings, followed by a statement of the archaeological potential of the area, an evaluation of the impact of the proposed development and recommendations for further work.
+The results of the walkover survey are collated within the project gazetteer (Appendix 2) in addition to the results of the desk-based study (OA North 2002).